^

 • Pain symptom.

-• Hyperemia of the mucosa.
+• Hyperemia of the mucous membrane.

-• Dysfunction of a sick tooth.
+• Dysfunction of the diseased tooth.

 Acute purulent periodontitis